-Istio Ambient Waypoint Proxy Deployment Model Explained
+Istio Ambient Waypoint Proxy explained

 Ambient mode is the new sidecar-less data plane introduced in Istio in 2022 that reached Beta status in May this year.
 The Istio community is working hard to drive ambient to GA towards the next Istio v1.24 release.
 Ambient splits Istio’s functionality into two distinct layers, a secure overlay layer and a Layer 7 processing layer.
 As I work with a lot of users kicking the tires and trying ambient, I wanted to clarify a few common questions and confusions around the waypoint proxy, which is an optional component that is Envoy-based and handles L7 processing for workloads it manages.